Table of Contents

-Lithium: This is often used to treat some mental disorders.
-Ibuprofen can make it tougher for the body to discharge lithium, resulting in likely dangerous levels of lithium in the body.
+This is often used to treat some mental disorders.
+However, when you combine it with ibuprofen, it can become tougher for the body to discharge lithium.
+This may result in dangerous levels of lithium in the body.

-Methotrexate: This drug is used for treating cancer and auto-immune diseases.
-Ibuprofen can make it tougher for the body to discharge methotrexate, causing hazardous levels of methotrexate to build up in the body.
+This drug is used for treating cancer and some auto-immune diseases.
+Taking ibuprofen together with it can be hazardous as this interaction causes an alarming rise in levels of methotrexate buildup in the body.

-Tacrolimus: This drug is essentially taken after an organ transplant, to stop the body’s immune system declining the new organ.
-Damage in the kidney may occur when Ibuprofen is taken alongside tacrolimus.
+After an organ transplant, the body’s immune system may decline the new organ.
+To prevent that, you may be administered tacrolimus for a while.
+Kidney damage may occur when Ibuprofen is taken alongside tacrolimus.

-Selective serotonin reuptake inhibitors: Ibuprofen, taken alongside antidepressant drugs namely citalopram, fluoxetine, sertraline, and paroxetine, increase the risk of bleeding.
+Ibuprofen, taken together with antidepressant drugs namely citalopram, fluoxetine, sertraline, and paroxetine, increases the risk of bleeding.

 - Increased Agitation